Songkran Festival: everything you need to know

 1. What is Songkran?

 Songkran is Thailand’s most famous festival.
-An important event on the Buddhist calendar, this water festival marks the beginning of the traditional Thai New Year.
+An important event on the Buddhist calendar, this ‘water splashing’ festival marks the beginning of the traditional Thai New Year.
 The name Songkran comes from a Sanskrit word meaning ‘passing’ or ‘approaching’.
+Although getting well and truly soaked is what makes this festival so famous.

 Water is an important element of Songkran, especially in more recent times when the throwing of water has become a huge part of the annual celebrations.
-If you’re visiting Thailand during this period, prepare to get splashed!
+If you’re visiting Thailand during this period, prepare to get well and truly splashed!
 Crowds of people roam around throwing buckets of water, using water pistols and just generally soaking anyone in the vicinity.
 Appreciation of family is another important aspect of the festival, with many Thai people making their way to their hometowns to spend time with older relatives.
 Buddhists also visit temples throughout Songkran where water is poured on Buddha images and on the hands of Buddhist monks as a mark of respect.

 4. What happens on the first day of the festival?